polygonhell/rusttests/thoughts.md

 List of Values<br>
 Ordered list of indices into above<br>

-Note updates to the ordered list are likely to be monolithic, an colum with 1M unique values would require updating ~20E6 bit or ~2.5 MB's of index. on average it's half that but still unpalatible.
+Note updates to the ordered list are likely to be monolithic, an column with 1M unique values would require updating ~20E6 bit or ~2.5 MB's of index. on average it's half that but still unpalatible.

 One alternative is to use a page based index that generally doesn't cause ripples through the entire structure on insert, possibly a B* tree or PMA, or some cache aware/oblivious structure with pointers beween pages, but this will havve a memory overhead and an increased cost per lookup.